Are Online College Courses Worth It?

 There are many advantages to taking online courses, and here are some important reasons online courses may be worth it for you:

-- Flexibility.
-Online courses are flexible and versatile and provide the opportunity to get a degree at your own pace.
+Online courses are flexible and versatile, providing the opportunity to get a degree at your own pace and do your coursework each week when it's most convenient.
 You can weave your academic schedule into your life in a way that works best for you.

 While there are several advantages to taking online college courses, you'll also want to be mindful of some challenges.